Lufu251/LufuWFC/README.md

 * **Backtracking:** The WFC will try to automatically correct unsolvable states

 ## Notes
+### TODO
+* I want to add the extraction of tileset from a grid or png

 ### Analogy: Quantum Mechanics

 Imagine every single cell in your final output grid is in a state of superposition.
 This means it hasn't decided what it is yet. it is simultaneously all possible tiles at once.